for Windows 9x/Me/NT/2000/XP x86,x64/2003,2008 x86,x64/Vista x86,x64/Windows 7 x86,x64.

 It is assumed that:

-You have configured all communication parameters (baud rate, number of data bits, flow control etc) in the data logger and you are able to receive all data without communication errors.
+You have configured all communication parameters (baud rate, the number of data bits, flow control, etc.) in the data logger, and you can receive all data without communication errors.

 Solution: